Rare Blue Lobster Caught By Sea Isle City Fishermen

 “Well the pot came over the rail and everyone got excited,” Joe O’Donnell of South Seaville said.

-Kevin Burcaw of Seaville recalled the moment, “I was back here doing something, and then I heard them, kind of a yell, hootin’ and hollerin.'”
+Kevin Burcaw of Seaville recalled the moment: “I was back here doing something, and then I heard them, kind of a yell, hootin’ and hollerin.'”

 The crew of Captain Eric’s Two Dukes’ boat had just plucked a rare find 700 feet down off the ocean floor.

+“He said, ‘Whoa, whoa!’
+And we looked and saw the blue lobster.
+It was pretty cool,” said Rob Martinelli, one of the ship’s crew.
+“We pulled it up and pulled it out and we all like froze, and then grabbed our phones and took some pictures and put some bands on it”

-Eric Burcaw Jr., a business owner, has fished these waters all his life and he too was amazed by the rare 1 1/2-pound catch.
+Eric Burcaw, who owns the ship, has fished these waters all his life and he too was amazed by the rare 1 1/2-pound catch.

+“I’ve never seen one myself.
+I’ve heard of it.
+It’s pretty rare, they say one in 2 million.
+It’s crazy,” he said.

-“A lot of the older fisherman 70, 80 years old have never even seen one,” he said.
+“A lot of the older fisherman 70, 80 years old have never even seen one,” added his son, Eric Burcaw Jr.

 The men work the waters for lobster from April to December.
 Their year, so far, had been unremarkable, until the ultimate catch out of the blue.